home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-view.md

 ## Example

-(note: this example does not have all of the properties but the necessities to show the example)
+(note: this example does not have all the properties, but includes the necessities to show the example)

 ```js
 class MyNewView extends LitElement {